Marital Stability With Committed Couples: A Revealed Preference Analysis: Simulation Analysis

-Further, we add the restriction $0 \leq s_{m,w} \leq 1$.
-Imposing $s_{m,w} = 1$ results in the original rationalizability restrictions, while imposing $s_{m,w}= 0$ would rationalize any data.
+and add the restriction $0 \leq s_{m,w} \leq 1$.
+Imposing $s_{m,w} = 1$ gives the original rationalizability restrictions, while imposing $s_{m,w}= 0$ would rationalize any data.
 Intuitively, the stability indices measure the loss of post-divorce income needed to represent the observed marriages as stable.
-Generally, a lower stability index corresponds to a higher income loss associated with a particular outside option.
-This can be interpreted as a greater violation of the underlying model assumptions.
+Generally, a lower stability index corresponds to a higher income loss associated with a particular outside option and can be interpreted as a greater violation of the underlying model assumptions.
+In other words, a higher stability index signals a better fit of the stability conditions.

-In our simulations, we will use stability indices to evaluate the empirical content of the model.
-To identify the values of stability indices for a given dataset $\mathcal{D}$, we compute